nora-codes/CS50-PSET10/README.md

 encryption, including the following:

 - *Test the key on a different website*: Displayed using [***website.html***](/application/templates/website.html).
 Gives the user the option to change the website from 'ww<span>w.</span>example.com'.
-It can be changed to one of a list of website options from the dropdown, or the user can manually input a website name.

 - *Add an encryption*: Diplayed using [***encryption.html***](/application/templates/encryption.html) (see Project Details: Password Encryption section) as used previously on [***getting_started.html***](/application/templates/getting_started.html).